 and asset allocation is important it does not guarantee lower risk.

-Sometimes you can have a highly diversified portfolio among different stocks or funds, but they are all highly correlated meaning they go up and down about the same.
 It would be like putting all your eggs in different baskets but then putting all the baskets in the back of the same pick-up truck.
 When that truck hits a bump, all the baskets fly, and all the eggs break.
-That is highly correlated.